Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-If you’re wondering about your chances of approval, many people in online forums reported approvals with scores of 680 and above, although I was able to find an approval as low as 636 score!
+If you’re wondering about your chances for approval, many people in online forums report success with scores of 680 and above.
+(Although I was able to find an approval with a score as low as 636!)
 The credit score is just one of several items Chase will look at, so you’ll still have a chance at being approved even if you don’t have an excellent credit score.

-And because of the flexibility of Chase Ultimate Rewards points, it’s possible to get more value out of this card than competing 2% cash back cards.
-We’ll give you some tips to improve your chances of an approval!
+And because of the flexibility of Chase Ultimate Rewards points, it’s possible to get more value out of this card than competing cash-back cards.
+We’ll give you our Chase Freedom Unlimited approval tips to improve your chances.

 For example, you can redeem these points for cash at a rate of one cent each.
-But if you also have either the Chase Sapphire Preferred® Card or the Ink Business Preferred Credit Card, you can redeem your points for travel through the Chase Ultimate Rewards Travel Portal at a rate of 1.25 cents each (25% more value).
+But if you also have either the Chase Sapphire Preferred Card or the Ink Business Preferred Credit Card, you can redeem your points for travel through the Chase Ultimate Rewards Travel Portal at a rate of 1.25 cents each (25% more value).
 If you have the Chase Sapphire Reserve®, your points will be worth 1.5 cents each toward travel through the Chase portal.

-And if you transfer your points from the Freedom Unlimited to any of the above cards, you can also transfer points to any of Chase’s travel partners to potentially get even more value!
+Additionally, if you transfer your points from the Freedom Unlimited to any of the above cards, you can also transfer points to any of Chase’s travel partners to potentially get even more value.